redstorm82/curl/README.md

 Curl contains pieces of source code that is Copyright (c) 1998, 1999 Kungliga Tekniska Högskolan.
 This notice is included here to comply with the distribution terms.

+## Build
+1.get the openssl from https://github.com/redstorm82/openssl-OpenSSL_1_1_0-stable and compile it for https support.

+2.call compile_*.sh to set the env for compile the curl.

+3.after compile,you will get curl result in $HOME/curl_install/$ARCH.

+4.for deatail infomation ,please refer compile_*.sh